jaheedhaynes/Github-Awesome/README.md

 1. esc  - command mode
 1. i - insert mode
 1. NEW ADDITION
-1 THIS IS ME BY MYSELF
+1. THIS IS ME BY MYSELF

+1. Second attempt